heroku-examples/node-knockout-react-node-starter/README.md

 # Node Knockout React / Node starter

-This is a starter repo that pairs Node with a React frontend using [`create-react-app`](https://github.com/facebookincubator/create-react-app) configured to deploy easily to Heroku.
+This is a starter repo that pairs a Node service with a React frontend using [`create-react-app`](https://github.com/facebookincubator/create-react-app) configured to deploy easily to Heroku.